YijunBao/SUNS2_ANE_paper_reproduction/README.md

 * `SUNS2` contains the python code of SUNS2.
 * `ANE` contains the MATLAB and python code of ANE.
 * `Manual labeling GUI` contains the MATLAB code of the Manual labeling GUI.
-* `MIN1PIPE-3.0.0 modified` contains the code of MIN1PIPE v3.0.0.
-We ran it on our test datasets and compared the results with SUNS2-ANE.
+* `MIN1PIPE-3.0.0 modified` contains our modified code of [MIN1PIPE](https://github.com/JinghaoLu/MIN1PIPE) v3.0.0.
+We ran it on our test datasets using the parameters optimized through directed evolution and compared the results with SUNS2-ANE.
-* `CNMF_E-1.1.2 modified` contains the code of CNMF_E v1.1.2.
-We ran it on our test datasets and compared the results with SUNS2-ANE.
+* `CNMF_E-1.1.2 modified` contains our modified code of [CNMF-E](https://github.com/zhoupc/CNMF_E) v1.1.2.
+We ran it on our test datasets using the parameters optimized through directed evolution and compared the results with SUNS2-ANE.
-* `simulation_1p` contains the code to simulate test videos with various background and noise levels.
+* `data` contains our test videos in the three datasets.
-* `crop data_CNMFE` contains the code to crop the sub-videos from the full videos of the CNMF-E dataset.
+* `generate_data` contains the code to generate our test videos in the three datasets from source data or source code.
 * `plot figures` contains the code to plot the figures in the paper.

 Among these folders, the first three folders are the original code we developed, and are the major novelty of the paper.
 The remaining code are used to reproduce the results in the paper.
 To run the full paper reproduction, please download our datasets from [figShare](https://doi.org/10.6084/m9.figshare.22304569), and put the videos and masks to the corresponding folders.

 # SUNS2